HubLot/g_remove_water/README.rst

 molecules inside the bilayer.

 To remove molecules, it's based on Z mean of the upper and lower leaflet.

 At the end, the residus and the atoms are re-numbered and the number of atoms at the 2nd line is updated.
 Title and box vectors are kept.

-The atom to determine the upper and lower leaflet (typically the phosphate) can be set with the option --refatom (default = P1)
+The atom to determine the upper and lower leaflet (typically the phosphate) can be set with the lipid_atom option (default = P1)

+The atom to determine the water molecule can be set with --water_atom option.
+For all-atoms files, you have to use the oxygen atom as a reference.

 Usage
 -----
-g_remove_water.py [-h] -f FILIN [-o FILOUT] [--refatom REFATOM]
+g_remove_water.py [-h] -f coord.gro [-o out.gro] [--lipid_atom P1] [--water_atom OW]

 required arguments:
   -f FILIN           The Structure file newly solvated (.gro)

 optional arguments:
-  -h, --help         show this help message and exit -o FILOUT          The Output file (.gro)
+  -h, --help       show this help message and exit
+  -o out.gro       The Output file (.gro)
-  --refatom REFATOM  The reference atom for the bilayer (P1 by default)
+  --lipid_atom P1  The reference atom for the bilayer (P1 by default) --water_atom OW  The reference atom for the water.
+Use the oxygen.
+(OW by
+                   default)

 Licence